Contributed By Advokatfirman Vinge KB

 The rules relating to inducements in criminal cases are enforced by prosecutors under the Penal Code in civil courts (district courts, courts of appeal and the Supreme Court).

 A company may file a complaint to the MPA, which may decide to initiate a supervisory matter.
-A company (especially if it is a competitor) may also initiate legal actions for intentional or negligent breaches of the Marketing Practices Act before the Patent and Market Court if the company is affected by the advertising.
+A company may also initiate legal actions for, eg, unfair advertising before Act before the Patent and Market Court.
+Furthermore, it is possible to notify IGN on advertising that is not compliant with the LER Rules.

 The main sanction for violations of the advertising rules in the Medicinal Products Act is a prohibitive injunction combined with a conditional fine for non-compliance.